 Beer contains tannins and alpha acids that help to break down tough muscle fibers in meat.
 It’s most effective to soften meat when used as a marinade.
 The addition of beer for Irish stew is to add depth to the recipe, rather than as a tenderizer.
 Pressure cooking and slow cooking are the keys to creating tender, flavorful meat.

-Making low-FODMAP Irish stew
+Making a low-FODMAP stew

 Replacing garlic can be done by adding a pinch of asafoetida or sautéing the meat in garlic-infused olive oil.
 Using a flavorful culinary salt like kala namak black salt can add a whole new depth of flavor to your cooking – you’ll never miss those pesky fructans!
 You can read more about asafoetida, and learn about kala namak black salt in my Ingredient Spotlights.